wp-plugins/am-events/readme.txt

 With this plugin, the user can add new events just like normal posts with added fields for start time, end time, category and venue.
 You can also easily create weekly or biweekly recurring events.

 There are no special functions or template tags to add events on pages or posts.
-It is intended to be done in the theme files using wp_query for example, which allows full control over the layout and what elements to show.
+It is intended to be done in the theme files using WP_Query for example, which allows full control over the layout and what elements to show.
+See 'Other Notes' for a simple tutorial.

 As an extra feature, the plugin also includes a widget for showing upcoming events.
 It uses a very simple template system for full control of the layout.